MPesin/internship-backend-service/README.md

 ### Request Limit Security

-The server is set by default to allow 100 requests in a time period of 10 minutes using the [Rate Limit Mongo](https://www.npmjs.com/package/rate-limit-mongo) module.
+The API is set by default to allow 100 requests in a time period of 10 minutes using the [Rate Limit Mongo](https://www.npmjs.com/package/rate-limit-mongo) module.

 ### HTTP Request Parameters Pollution Security